unoplat/unoplat/README.md

 # unoplat
-Mono Repo based on different planes
+Mono Repo based for Core PAAS Layer of Unoplat